-Inexpensive food options do tend to have more fillers in them — low nutrition food sources that are designed to keep your dog alive and pass minimal safety and nutrition standards — than the high-end ones do.
-This is especially important for large breeds who need joint support, breeds that are prone to kidney stones and aging pooches.
+Inexpensive food options tend to have more fillers in them.
+These low nutrition ‘foods’ are designed to keep your dog alive and pass minimal safety and nutrition standards.

 But what is a happy medium?
 Are there some brands that you can trust when the money is tight?

-Many dog foods on the market right now use condemned meats and have barely enough nutrition to keep your dog alive and healthy.
+Some dog foods on the market use condemned meats and have barely enough nutrition to keep your dog alive and healthy.

 Now doesn’t that sound healthy?

-The trick is to read the ingredients and find a dog food that has meat as its first ingredient.
+The trick is to read the ingredients and find a dog food that has a high quality as its first ingredient.

 Below I review some of the best economical dog foods on the market.